Looking to add some carbs to your Whole30? Check out these 15 Whole30 Carb Sources that we can’t do without!

 6. Carrots

 You may have never thought of carrots as a carb source because they’re not particularly starchy – but they are sweet and carb-rich.
-We love carrots because they’re great for snacking on the go and dipping in our favorite Whole30-friendly Cauliflower Hummus (both Garlic and Curry varieties).
+We love carrots because they’re great for snacking on the go and dipping in our favorite Whole30-friendly Cauliflower Hummus (try our Curry Hummus).
 They’re also perfect for roasting and sprinkling with your favorite herbs and spices.
 Try tossing carrots sticks with avocado oil and a pinch of cinnamon, cumin and salt then roasting them at 350°F for 15-20 minutes or until tender and lightly browned on the edges.
 Squeeze fresh lemon juice over the top and serve – they’re great both hot and cold.

 One of our favorite ways to enjoy carrots while naturally boosting our digestive health is to make these Fermented Carrots with Dill.
 They’re simple to make and are packed with gut-friendly bacteria.